 We use the "teach a man to fish" model focusing on training local doctors to perform cleft repair surgery and provide comprehensive cleft care in their own communities.
 Those doctors then go on to train other doctors creating a long-term, sustainable system.

 Every child with a cleft needs more than just cleft surgery — they may also need dental care, orthodontics, and speech therapy.
 Where these services are available, we do everything we can to provide them to our patients.

-As a result of our efficiency, Smile Train has supported more than one million cleft surgeries since 1999.
-Every 5 minutes, a child receives their life-changing cleft repair surgery.
+As a result of our efficiency, Smile Train has supported more than 1.5 million cleft surgeries since 1999.
+Every 5 Minutes Smile Train-supported cleft treatment helps a child in need.

 Sue has been raising funds for Smile Train over the last 5 years.
 This year she took on an 8 hour back to back spin session.

 Catriona organised an evening of music, dancing, and cocktails because everyone deserves to smile.

 Steve is climbing Kilimanjaro in August and aims to raise £10,000.

 Ducans aim is to raise £15,000 by his 60th birthday in 2023.
 He set up his page in 2013 and remembers Smile Train every month by making a donation.